Stochastic Approximation with Block Coordinate Optimal Stepsizes: Numerical experiments

 For training ViT on ImageNet, although the best tuned stepsize schedules are similar between AdamW and BCOSW, their training and test curves look quite different.
 Figure~\ref{fig:resnet-vit} (right) shows that the test precision curves for BCOSW-c rise slowly but reach slightly higher precision at the end.

-These preliminary experiments demonstrate that BCOSW-c can obtain competitive performance compared with the state-of-the-art method AdamW, but with fewer optimizer states and fewer hyper-parameters to tune.
-More comprehensive empirical studies are needed to fully understand its potential in training large deep learning models.
+These preliminary experiments demonstrate that BCOSW-c can obtain competitive performance compared with the state-of-the-art method AdamW, but require less memory and fewer hyper-parameters to tune.
+More comprehensive empirical studies are needed to fully understand its potential in training larger deep learning models.